TrinityCore/tc-wiki/database/335/world/item_template.md

 &nbsp;

 ### BagFamily
-If the item is a bag, this field is a bitmask of [BagFamily IDs](/files/DBC/335/itembagfamily#id) controlling what types of items can be put in this bag.
+This field is a bitmask of [BagFamily IDs](/files/DBC/335/itembagfamily#id) controlling into what type of container this item can be put.
 You can combine different types by adding up the bit numbers.
 | Value | Flag | Name |
 |-------|------|------|
 | 1 | 0x0001 | Arrows |